Philosophie-ch/bib-enhancer/philoch_bib_enhancer/adapters/raw_text/README.md

-# RawWebText Gateway
+# RawText Gateway

 Extract bibliographic data from web pages using Large Language Models (LLMs).

 ## Overview

-The RawWebTextGateway allows you to extract structured bibliographic information from arbitrary web pages.
+The RawTextGateway allows you to extract structured bibliographic information from arbitrary web pages.
 It uses LLMs (Claude or OpenAI) to parse unstructured text and convert it into `BibItem` objects.

 **Supports various publication types:** articles, books, book chapters, edited collections, and more.